Nitrooos/Nitrooos.github.io/_posts/en/2021-06-05-keyboard-navigator-part-3.md

 - extension
 - keyboard-navigator
 excerpt:
-  Another update of Keyboard Navigator development process - this time I finally made a transition from Vanilla JS to TypeScript as mentioned in the previous post.
+  Another update on Keyboard Navigator development process - this time I finally made a transition from Vanilla JS into TypeScript as mentioned in the previous post.
 Also, pressing Ctrl + F doesn't show highlights anymore.
 Read to check the full update!
 ---
-The main chnage in May was the installation of TypeScript in the repository.
+The main change in May was the installation of TypeScript in the repository.
 I've also splitted the code into few modules so it's no more the whole logic stored in a single file.